faye/faye-websocket-ruby/README.md

   The default value is `2^26 - 1`, or 1 byte short of 64 MiB.
 * `:ping` - an integer that sets how often the WebSocket should send ping frames, measured in seconds
+* `:proxy` - the origin of an HTTP proxy, including a username and password if required

 ## WebSocket API